OmarJabri7/Cycle_Buddy/README.md

 ### Necessary:
 * [**Android Studio**](https://developer.android.com/studio)	(**Mobile Phone Application**)

   ​	Android Studio provides the fastest tools for building apps on every type of Android device.
-We use it for connecting the raspberry pi and get the real-time information from the raspberry pi, such as car distance, car velocity and bike velocity.
+We use it for connecting the raspberry pi and get real-time information from the raspberry pi, such as car distance, car velocity, and bike velocity.

 * [**Visual Studio 2019**](https://visualstudio.microsoft.com/zh-hans/vs/)    (**Raspberry pi threads**)

-  ​	Visual Studio 2019 has the latest features to bring real-time collaboration so it is convenient for us to wirte C++ code for ther project.
+  ​	Visual Studio 2019 has the latest features to bring real-time collaboration so it is convenient for us to write C++ code for their project.

 * [**Firebase**](https://firebase.google.com/)    (**Real time database**)

   ​	Firebase is Google’s mobile application development platform that helps you build, improve, and grow your app.
-It manages our data and stores our license plate numbers which are from Pi camera.
+It manages our data and stores our license plate numbers which are from the Pi camera.

 * [**Cmake**](https://cmake.org/)    (**Build up the full project**)